djangify/our-spot/README.md

 <details>

-When designing the structure of the site I kept my focus on the need to create a web-based application that has both a user interface (front end) and server-side logic database (back end) stored in a central location.
+When designing the structure of the site I kept my focus on the need to create a mobile first web-based application that has both a user interface (front end) and server-side logic database (back end) stored in a central location.

 ![Homepage wireframe](readme/wireframes/wf-homepage.png)